hackerb9/vt340test/charset/DECAPL.md

 | 6_ | ⍕  | ⌹  | ⍇  | ⍈  | ⍞  | ⍌  | ⍋  | ⍒  | ⍫  | ⍱  | ⍲  | ⍟  | ⊖  | ⍉  | ⌽  | ⍪  |
 | 7_ | ⌿  | ⍀  | ⊆  | ⊇  | ≡  | ↑  | ⌷  | ⌷  | ⌷  | ⌷  | ⌷  | ⌷  | ⌷  | ␄  | ⌷  |    |

-This is the character set which is embedded in the [fonts](README.md) which DEC included with APL for the VAX circa 1990 as documented in the [Users Guide][APLUG].
+This is the 7-bit character set which is embedded in the [fonts](README.md) which DEC included with APL for the VAX circa 1990 as documented in the [Users Guide][APLUG].

 Note that this differs from both the character set APL uses internally and from the older chart in DEC STD 107 (1980).
+It can be used as an 8-bit charset by setting GR to G1 (see [Composite APL Character Set] below).

 [APLUG]: ../PDF_DOCS/AA-P142E-TE_VAX_APL_Users_Guide_Jun91_text.pdf "APL Users' Guide (1991)"

 To display an APL character, send its GL/ASCII character after **LS1** (0x0E) and before **LS0** (0x0F).
-The "GR" column is only used if GR is set to point to G1 (see Composite APL Character Set below).

 | Character | GL | ASCII | Common Name              | DEC VAX APL name      | TTY<br/>input | GR<br/>(8-bit) |
 |-----------|----|-------|--------------------------|-----------------------|---------------|----------------|